Nagy-API/california-housing-value-estimator/README.md

 ## Notes

 - The SQLite database file is generated at runtime and should not be pushed to GitHub.
-- The trained model is stored in `model/housing_price_model.joblib`.
+- The trained model file is generated from the notebook and should not be pushed if it is too large.
 - The final app uses the original feature set because Random Forest performed better without the engineered features in cross-validation.
+- Screenshot paths must match the actual image file names exactly.

 ---